Konnotationcph/konno-internal/README.md

 # 🏗 Konnotation Internal Libraries

-Welcome to the **central hub** for MyCompany’s internal reusable libraries!
+Welcome to the **central hub** for Konnotation’s internal reusable libraries!
 This repository is **public** for discoverability, but the actual libraries are private.

 Below you’ll find links to the core private repositories used across all projects: